ccin2p3/samplerr/README.md

       * parse the time of the beginning of its period using `:tf`
       * add an alias `<alias-prefix>-<parsed-time>`

+The usual way to use this function is either:

+* periodically using `periodically-rotate`
+* triggered by an event in the stream.
+For instance you could trigger the rotation when the day changes

 #### `(periodically-rotate {:interval periodicity :conn es-conn-handle :index-prefix index-prefix :alias-prefix alias-prefix :archives archives)`

 This function will call `rotate` every `periodicity` time interval.
 The first argument should be given in terms of a `org.joda.time/PeriodType` object conventiently provided by `clj-time.core` using *e.g.* `hours`, `days`, *etc.*